BoThomas/churchtools-extensions/extensions/translator/README.md

 # ChurchTools Translator

-Real-time speech-to-text translation for church services and events, powered by Microsoft Azure Cognitive Services.
+Real-time speech-to-text translation for church services and events, powered by Microsoft Foundry (formerly Cognitive Services) "Speech-Service".

 > [!IMPORTANT]
 > **Extension Key:** `translator` — You'll need this key when installing the extension in ChurchTools.